m-labs/artiq/doc/manual/getting_started_mgmt.rst

 In practice, rather than managing experiments by executing ``artiq_run`` over and over, most use cases are better served by using the ARTIQ *management system.* This is the high-level part of ARTIQ, which can be used to schedule experiments, distribute and store the results, and manage devices and parameters.
 It possesses a detailed GUI and can be used on several machines concurrently, allowing them to coordinate with each other and with the specialized hardware over the network.
 As a result, multiple users on different machines can schedule experiments or retrieve results on the same ARTIQ system, potentially simultaneously.

-The management system contains of at least two parts:
+The management system consists of at least two parts:

     a. the **ARTIQ master,** which runs on a single machine, facilitates communication with the core device and peripherals, and is responsible for most of the actual duties of the system,
     b. one or more **ARTIQ clients,** which may be local or remote and which communicate only with the master.
 Both a GUI (the **dashboard**) and a straightforward command line client are provided, with many of the same capabilities.